ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="remarks"></a>
 ## Remarks
 There are three types of trace flags: query, session and global.
-Query trace flags are active for the context of a specific query.
-Session trace flags are active for a connection and are visible only to that connection.
-Global trace flags are set at the server level and are visible to every connection on the server.
+- Query trace flags are active for the context of a specific query
+- Session trace flags are active for a connection and are visible only to that connection
+- Global trace flags are set at the server level and are visible to every connection on the server.

 Some flags can only be enabled as global, and some can be enabled at either global or session scope.

 ⚠ **Some `USE HINT` hints may conflict with trace flags enabled at the global or session level, or database scoped configuration settings.
 In this case, the query level hint (`USE HINT`) always takes precedence.
 If a `USE HINT` conflicts with another query hint, or a trace flag enabled at the query level (such as by [QUERYTRACEON]), SQL Server will generate an error when trying to execute the query.**